The danger of hidden sugars

 Cereal and granola bars have a similar problem in that they can be a great source of oats and grains but the benefits are often outweighed by the large amounts of sugar used.

 The only way to know how much sugar you’re getting in packaged foods is to read the label on the back.
-Don’t let sneaky, hidden sugars compromise your wellbeing, especially now that offenders the next time you go shopping.
+Don’t let sneaky, hidden sugars compromise your wellbeing.
+It’s your heart and your body so don’t be fooled!

 Leave a Comment!